Revocation

 MATTR VII automatically creates and manages status lists when revocable mDocs are signed.

-A status list is a string of characters which can be either 0 or 1.
-Each credential status is mapped to a position in the list and occupies two characters:
+A status list is a bit string where each credential status is mapped to a position in the list.
+The number of bits per credential depends on the tenant configuration:

 Status list tokens

 When a relying party attempts to retrieve a status list the response does not include the raw status list, but rather a signed version which is referred to as a status list token.
-This is a CBOR Web Token which includes the following information in its payload:
+This is a CBOR Web Token.

 Caching